cbcabc/keyiwang.github.io/_pages/cv.md

 ======
 * 2023.03 ~ 2023.08: Research intern, Optical Network O&M Engineer.
   * Working with: China Telecom Research Institute, Beijing, PRC
-  * Duties includes: Develop new algorithms for cutover of the optical network.
+  * Duties include: Develop new algorithms for cutover of the optical network.
   * Achievements: One paper has been submitted to _Journal of Lightwave Technology(JCR Q1, IF=4.1)_

 Skills